 Medical Editor: John P. Cunha, DO, FACOEP

-Corvert (ibutilide fumarate injection) Injection is used to treat atrial fibrillation or atrial flutter.
+Corvert (ibutilide fumarate injection) Injection is an anti-arrhythmic heart medication used to treat atrial fibrillation or atrial flutter.
 These heart rhythm disorders can lead to heart failure or stroke if not corrected.
-It is an anti-arrhythmic heart medication.
-This medication is available in generic form.
-Common side effects include headache, or nausea.
+Corvert is available in generic form.
+Common side effects of Corvert include:

 Our Corvert (ibutilide fumarate injection) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.